LuisEnMarroquin/gh-pages-publish/README.md

 This action sends your build folder to a new/existing branch.

-Note: Only works for macOS and Linux hosts.
+Note 1: This action only works for mac and Linux hosts.

+Note 2: Please use versions > 2.0

 ## Inputs